HadeerEsam/Huddle/README.md

 # Huddle
-This front-end coding challenge.It is Responsive Huddle landing page with curved sections using [HTML , CSS,CSS 3,Bootstrap 4]. link:https://huddle-1.now.sh/
+This front-end coding challenge by Frontend Mentor.It is Responsive Huddle landing page with curved sections using [HTML , CSS,CSS 3,Bootstrap 4]. link:https://huddle-1.now.sh/